treblotnad/horiseon-webpage-week-1/README.md

 ## Usage

-Clickable links on header take you to sections on SEP, Online reputation management and social media marketing.
+Clickable links on header take you to sections on SEO, Online reputation management and social media marketing.

 ![alt text](assets/images/screenshot.png)